-It has been my pleasure for several of those 40 years to attend these TubaChristmas recitals live, in the City --- and the venue --- where it all began.
-But each time I have done so, I have somehow left the event with a sense of foreboding: until 2010, I was always wondering whether these would be the last TubaChristmas recitals to be personally supervised and conducted by Harvey Phillips.
+It has been my pleasure for several of those close to 50 years to attend these TubaChristmas recitals live, in the City --- and the venue --- where it all began.
+But there were times when I left each year's event with a sense of foreboding: until 2010, I was forever wondering whether these would be the last TubaChristmas recitals to be personally supervised and conducted by Harvey Phillips.
 It's difficult, after all, to fully appreciate just how powerful an impact TubaChristmas has been, seeing how unkind Time was to this wonderful champion of music.
 Until his death that October (Octuba, if you would), he spent his days confined to a wheelchair, no longer physically able to play the instrument he so dearly loved.
 Yet despite being diagnosed with Parkinson's disease, he remained determined to share with the world his constant devotion to the tuba --- and, with it, the incredible magic that only it can provide during this most wonderful time of the season.

 Now, I don't wanna get off on a rant here, boys and girls, but, as far as I'm concerned, there's only one word in my book that applies to a man like Harvey Phillips:

 Give a man a challenge, they say, and he will go the distance to achieve it, even at the risk of his own life.
 To me, that qualifies as courage.
 And Harvey Phillips proved that point time and again with every TubaChristmas Concert he has led and attended, regardless of the location.
 Happily, Carol, Harvey's wife, and Tom, his son, are just as determined to keep his legacy alive.
-We here at KringleQuest.com 3.0 are sure that the Phillips family will indeed make sure that Harvey's dream lives on --- because, let's face it, the world will always be filled with eccentrics, those men and women who pursue their dreams because they want to leave the world far better than it was while they were here.... by doing something nice for its people.
+We here at KringleQuest.com are proud to know that the Phillips family have indeed made sure that Harvey's dream lives on --- because, let's face it, the world will always be filled with eccentrics, those men and women who pursue their dreams because they want to leave the world far better than it was while they were here.... by doing something nice for its people.

 And believe me, Harvey Phillips did more than his share of nice things for people.
-In my particular case, long before I ever founded KQ 3.0, his efforts on behalf of tuba fans everywhere proved to partially influence my passion for the Great Highland Bagpipe of Scotland: a passion that in the end blossomed into the development of KringleQuest's former sister website, Uncle Fergus' Bagpipers' Paradise!
+In my particular case, long before I ever founded this website, his efforts on behalf of tuba fans everywhere proved to partially influence my passion for the Great Highland Bagpipe of Scotland: a passion that in the end blossomed into the development of KringleQuest's former sister website, Uncle Fergus' Bagpipers' Paradise!